Q&A with Tony Stewart

 I’m leery about saying that Carrying the Tiger offers specific “lessons.”
 I’ve tried to recreate the powerful events that Lynn and I experienced, but the thing is, while you are living through those life-or-death challenges you don’t stop and think, “What’s the lesson here?”
 You just keep taking the next step.
 Some of those steps turned out well, others not so well.
 It’s up to the reader to decide which of them constitute lessons.

-But having said that, I guess there are three main points that I’d like to convey.
-First, if you tell your friends what’s really happening, they can provide huge amounts of comfort and support.
-Second, dying can be a beautiful, spiritual, shared experience.
-And finally, deep grief is complicated, sneaky and all-consuming, but once you learn to stop fighting and just keep living, it will slowly become your friend.
+Second, dying can be a beautiful, spiritual, shared experience; you should embrace it, not fear it.
+And finally, deep grief is complicated, sneaky and all-consuming, but once you learn to stop fighting and let it inhabit you, it will slowly become your friend.

 Are there specific decision-points that you find interesting?

 The story is full of interesting decision points, some explicitly described — Should Lynn sign up for the clinical trial?
 Should she have another Kyphoplasty? — and some of them more implicit.
 Each reader will have their own ideas about which of our decisions were more meaningful or better relate to their life.
 I don’t want to prejudge that for you.
-What I most want is for you to encounter them in real time, as we did, watch over our shoulders while we make our choice, and then see how that choice played out for us.
+What I most want is for you to encounter them in real time, as we did, watch over our shoulders while we make our choices, and then see how each choice played out for us.

 There is one decision, though, that hangs over the entire story: how do you know when it’s time to stop treatment and let nature take its course?
 Lynn and I wrestled with the question several times, but it turned out that when the time came, we almost couldn’t do it.
 The drive to keep treating, keep trying to live, is very strong, even when all the evidence suggests that it’s time to stop.
 I’ve tried to show how hard that decision was for us, the almost impossible difficulty of deciding to let your loved one die, so that readers will be more prepared if they confront a similar situation — even if they end up making a different choice.